insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

 ```

 **6.17 Explain why interrupts are not appropriate for implementing synchronization primitives in multiprocessor systems.**
+<br>Instructions from different process(running on different cores) may be interleaved in some arbitrary way.

 **6.18 The implementation of mutex locks provided in Section 6.5 suffers from busy waiting.
 Describe what changes would be necessary so that a process waiting to acquire a mutex lock would be blocked and placed into a waiting queue until the lock became available.**
+<br>**Try Answers**<br>
+using contended block..

 **6.19 Assume that a system has multiple processing cores.
 For each of the following scenarios, describe which is a better locking mechanism—a spinlock or a mutex lock where waiting processes sleep while waiting for the lock to become available:**
-- The lock is to be held for a short duration.
+- a.
+The lock is to be held for a short duration.
-- The lock is to be held for a long duration.
+- b.
+The lock is to be held for a long duration.
-- Athread may be put to sleep while holding the lock.
+- c.
+A thread may be put to sleep while holding the lock.
+<br>**Try Answers**<br>
+- a. a spinlock
+- b. a mutex-lock
+- c.
 **6.20 Assume that a context switch takes T time.
 Suggest an upper bound (in terms of T) for holding a spinlock.
 If the spinlock is held for any longer, a mutex lock (where waiting threads are put to sleep) is a better alternative.**

 **6.21 A multithreaded web server wishes to keep track of the number of requests it services (known as hits).
 Consider the two following strategies to prevent a race condition on the variable hits.
 The first strategy is to use a basic mutex lock when updating hits:**